gaultier/blog/subtle_bug_with_go_errgroup.md

 Tags: Go
 ---

-Yesterday I got bitten by an insidious bug at work.
+Yesterday I got bitten by an insidious bug at work while working on [Kratos](https://github.com/ory/kratos).
 Fortunately a test caught it before it got merged.
 The more I work on big, complex software, the more I deeply appreciate tests, even though I do not necessarily enjoy writing them.
 Anyways, I lost a few hours investigating this issue, and this could happen to anyone, I think.

 Let's get into it.
 I minimized the issue in a stand-alone program in just 100 lines.